 This item was last sold on : 12/28/17

-Fresh Cinnamon leaves are elongated, slender, and shiny green.
-There is a prominent central, lighter colored vein that runs through the center of each leaf.
-Immature Cinnamon leaves are red in color before they mature to their bright green.
-Fresh Cinnamon leaves are fragrant and give off a lighter cinnamon smell and taste than cinnamon bark when used in teas or cooking.
-When eaten they have a hot, pungent taste.
-Cinnamon leaves are commonly pruned from the trees and left to dry for several days before being processed for Cinnamon leaf oil.
-Dried Cinnamon leaves have a matte finish and become olive in color and resemble bay leaves.
+Cinnamon leaves are medium in size and are elongated, slender, oval to lanceolate in shape, and tapers to a point.
+The surface of the leaf is leathery and shiny green when fresh, and there is a prominent central light green vein that runs through the center of each leaf.
+Immature Cinnamon leaves are red before they mature to their bright green.
+They grow on smooth branches, and the tree is also known for its thick bark.
+Cinnamon leaves are often dried and have a lighter taste and aroma compared to cinnamon bark when used in teas or cooking.
+Dried Cinnamon leaves have a matte finish and become olive in color, resembling bay leaves, and have a spicy, pungent taste.

 Cinnamon leaves are available year-round.